gaultier/blog/I_sped_up_the_test_suite_by_x2.md

 ## Conclusion

+The final speed-up when running all tests is 2.2x.
+It's not quite the 7x from the prototype but that was expected: the real implementation always does more work (SHA256 computations, etc) and cannot take shortcuts.

-The final speed-up when running all tests is 2.2x .
-I think it's pretty good, given that there is no cost (we simply do less work) and the diff is relatively short.
+I think it's overall pretty good, given that there is no cost (we simply do less work) and the diff is relatively short.
 It took quite a bit of experimentation and research, and there are still a few things we could optimize, but I'm happy with the approach, it has been rock solid for a few months already, and I will definitely use it in future projects.